XolaniLan/InnkStockMedia/README.md

 3. Toggle between light and dark modes for a personalized viewing experience.

 ## Contributing

 Contributions are welcome!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request. ect is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## Acknowledgments

 - Special thanks to [Pexels](https://www.pexels.com/) for providing an exceptional API for stock photos and videos.

 Embark on a journey of creativity with InnkStockMedia! 🌟📸🎥